bitliner/trento-covid19-trend/README.md

 - today growth rate decreased from 54% to 27%.
 However, it could still increase, due to 2 weeks incubation period, that makes spread measurements uncertain
 - because of lockdown (started on March 10th), growth rate should go to almost 0% on March 24th
 - actual risks to miss this prediction:
-  - commuters going back to their city of birth
+  - commuters going back to their city of birth, during these recent days
   - people in touch with actual infected, that could spread the virus further
   - people from foreign countries that adopted lockdown too late (eg UK, Germany, Spain)